olek/unauthorized/README.md

 There is a variable TRIGGER_TIMEOUT in file ApacheTimeoutExample.java, you can change it from 'true' to 'false', re-run the experiment, and see how it behaves under normal conditions (without timeout).
-There is also some disabled code that resets AuthState, you can enable it and observe disappearance of the 'sticky' '401 Unauthorized' responses.
+There is also flag RESET_AUTH_STATE that allows resetting AuthState after every request, you can enable it and observe disappearance of the 'sticky' '401 Unauthorized' responses.

 If more debugging output from apache http client is desired, modify some pre-existing setup in script `run.sh` (verbose logging is disabled by default).